Real-VeerSandhu/Real-VeerSandhu/README.md

 ## Abstract
 <div align="center">
 Greetings!
 I'm Veer, an IB student from Brampton, Ontario.
-I use statistics and computer science to solve real-world problems and innovate our future!
-My technical repertoire includes Artifical Intelligence, Machine Learning + Deep Learning, Data Science, IoT, and App Development. <bold>You can find me engineering data driven applications, constructing powerful AI algorithms, and making an impact through technology.</bold> I currently work with organizations including Canada Learning Code, Community AI, Project Tech Conferences, Inspirit AI, and SCI FAA.
+I use statistics and computer science to develop data-driven technologies that create social impact.
+My  work involves Artifical Intelligence (Machine Learning + Deep Learning), Data Science, and App Development.
+I'm also involved in tech outreach with Canada Learning Code, Community AI, Project Tech Conferences, and Inspirit AI.
 My most recent venture can be found <a href="https://github.com/Real-VeerSandhu/Object-Detection">here</a> and I can be contacted at: <a href="mailto:sandhu.s.veer@gmail.com">sandhu.s.veer@gmail.com</a>.
 </div>

 ## Software Experience